bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 > The desired outcome of registering is that the registration key is
 > associated with a user's account and a PIN returned to the user.
 The
-> combination of registration key (which is already known to the receiver)
+> combination of registration key (which is already known to the client)
 > and the PIN will be used to request an authenticated token in the
 > `/register` step below.
 The tag service needs then to be able to map
 > that token to the corresponding user account.